BY GRAPHIC PRODUCTS EDITORIAL STAFF

 Wayfinding Rules and Regulations

-There are few established federal rules and regulations for wayfinding systems; most such decisions are left to individual facilities.
+There are few federal rules and regulations for wayfinding systems; most such decisions are left to individual facilities.
 Nevertheless, several agencies and organizations offer resources for planning an effective wayfinding system.

 OSHA — 29 CFR 1910.37